-One of the top mistakes people make when buying a car is not checking their credit score before they go car shopping.
+One of the top mistakes people make when buying a new car, or refinancing an auto loan, is not checking their credit score before they go car shopping.
 In fact, most people wait until they find the car they want; then they have the dealer check their credit.

 Don't be like most people.